jakemcc/jakemccrary.com/source/about.markdown

 sharing: false
 ---

-{% img left /images/jake-surprised-eyes-brighter.jpg 300 Picture of Jake McCrary %}
+{% img right /images/speaking-at-in-clojure.png 350 Picture of Jake McCrary %}

 I'm an experienced software developer.
 I enjoy coming up with simple solutions to seemingly complex problems.
-I've proven to be a reliable technology leader that can be depended on to understand business requirements, make technology choices, and make teams better through mentoring and growing team members.
+I've proven to be a reliable technology leader that can be depended on to understand business requirements, make technology choices, and make teams better through individual contributions and mentoring others.

 I currently work at [Outpace](http://outpace.com) developing marketing tools.